 What I Found Out About Flat Towing Problems

-2017 Note: This is old news since it happened in 2011, but I’m updating old pages of the website into the new format.
-I still think this is important information since those cars are still out there and I still get asked about towing them.
+2017 Note: This is old news since it happened in 2011, but I still think this is important information since those cars are still out there and I still get asked about towing them.
 Plus, it taught me a lot about Ford as a company, how they handle their mistakes, and why I’d never trust them again.

 My Blog Posts:

 The Saga Continues – My first time towing it and the first hint of the problems to come.

 2009 Ford Escape Dinghy – Flat Towing Problems – As a legal assistant, I know how important it is to outline the facts with an established timeline.
 I kept a record of all of my correspondence with Ford.
 That and other documentation is linked in this post.

 Ford Escape Problems Even Worse Now! – When my front axle actually fell off!

 Ford Finally Fixed? – So I really don’t know for sure what caused that axle to fall off.
 But I was pretty much over it all at this point!

 Why, Ford, Why??? – Maybe I’m really mad at myself that I bought into Ford’s hype from the documentary I saw “Ford: Rebuilding an American Icon” and believed they really cared about their customers at least as much as their profits.

 One Ford Complaint Resolution – Info from an RVer friend of mine with her experience and how she dealt with Ford.